 Total TimePrep: 20 min.
 Cook: 3 hours + standing

 - 1 boneless skinless turkey breast half (2-1/2 pounds)

 - 1 jar (4-1/2 ounces) sliced mushrooms, drained, or 1 cup sliced fresh mushrooms

 - 1/2 cup white wine or chicken broth

 - 1/4 cup cold water

 - Place turkey in a 5-qt. slow cooker.
-Brush with butter.
-Sprinkle with parsley, salt, tarragon and pepper.
+Brush with melted butter.
+Sprinkle with seasonings.
 Top with mushrooms.
 Pour wine over all.
-Cover and cook on low for 4-6 hours or until a thermometer reads 170°.
+Cook, covered, on low 3-4 hours (a thermometer inserted in turkey should read at least 165°).

 My family loved it and demanded recipe before they left my house.
 I used the wine and also added chicken broth to increase the amount of gravy.

 I accidently purchased turkey breast with a bone in it...so i cut it off the bone before cooking.
 I also used fresh mushrooms.
 As I put the ingredients into the slow cooker I was very skeptical.
 As it cooked the house smelled so good.
 The gravy was easy to make, and the flavor was incredible.
 The turkey was moist and had terrific flavor.
 I served it with stuffing and cheesy broccoli and cauliflower.
 We called it mini thanksgiving, but it was easy enough for a Monday night.
 Definately a keeper.